innodoc/react-mathjax-node/README.md

 > React hook that adds MathJax typesetting capabilities.

-Typically you should just use either `MathJax.Div` or `MathJax.Span` which use `useMathJax` under the hood.
+Typically you should just use `MathJaxNode` which uses `useMathJax` under the hood.

 ```js
 const MathJaxComponent = () => {